Immediate Care Centers

 - Please remember to practice physical distancing and remain 6 feet from others.

 - As you enter, you will be provided with a face mask.
 You will be required to wear this NM-provided mask while in the Immediate Care Center.

 A virtual visit allows you to talk with an Immediate Care physician or advanced practice provider over the phone or video chat rather than having an in-person visit.
 Immediate Care virtual visits are available from 8am until midnight.
 A virtual visit might be right for you if you need care for any of the following:

 - Urinary tract infection*

 *Patients may be asked to be seen in office.

-Virtual visits are offered for patients two years and older.
+Virtual visits are offered for patients six years and older.
 Your physician or advanced practice provider may still require an in-office visit for your child if a physical evaluation is needed.

 - Flu Shots

 - Pfizer-BioNTech COVID-19 Vaccination (see above for more information)